onap/aai-model-loader/Readme.md

 ## Compiling Model Loader

-Model Loader can be compiled by running `mvn clean install` A Model Loader docker image can be created by running `docker build -t openecomp/model-loader target`
+Model Loader can be compiled by running `mvn clean install` A Model Loader docker image can be created by running `docker build -t onap/model-loader target`

 ## Running Model Loader

-### Deploying The Micro Service
+### Deploying The MicroService

-Push the Docker image that you have built to your Docker repository and pull it down to the location that you will be running the search service from.
+Push the Docker image to your Docker repository.
+Pull this down to the host machine.

 **Create the following directories on the host machine:**